What is Yerba Mate? | About Leaves | Caffeine Content | The Mate Tea Trend | 3 Benefits of Yerba Mate | Preparation | Taste | Precautions | Shop

 Likewise, if you need to improve focus and mental alertness, yerba mate might be one to add to the list of caffeinated herbal allies.

 We consume caffeine in moderation.
 As a couple, one of us customarily enjoys a cup of coffee in the morning, while the other prefers stimulating tea options like yerba mate.
-Often, these beverages are spiked with different types of medical mushrooms, tonics and other herbs which is the way to go if wellness and longevity are your goals.
+Often, these beverages are spiked with different types of medical mushrooms, tonics and other herbs which is the way to go if wellness and potential longevity are your goals.

 The first rule of thumb when it comes to mate tea preparation is to avoid boiling hot water which can release to tannins too quickly and cause bitterness.
 Most agree the ideal temperature is between 160-180°F (71-82°C).

 Yerba mate tea is typically made straight in a gourd drinking cup and sipped through a straw called a bombilla.
 A bombilla is usually made out of stainless steel and is both a sieve for straining out leaves as well as a drinking straw.
-One side of the bombilla is flared with small holes and when submerged it lets only the liquid in.
+One side of the bombilla is flared with small holes and when submerged only lets the liquid in.

 Mate tea-making traditions usually follow specific steps to create the best tasting and stimulating quality brew.